m-linner-ericsson/eiffel/eiffel-syntax-and-usage/clm-source-change-approved.md

 # Source Change Approval Using Confidence Levels

 _Source change approval_ is the process of signaling when a source change has been reviewed and approved according to project requirements.
-This document describes how to represent source change approval states using [EiffelConfidenceLevelModifiedEvent][CLM] events, providing a standardized way to communicate approval status in the Eiffel protocol.
+This document describes how to represent source change approval states using [EiffelConfidenceLevelModifiedEvent][CLM] events, providing a standardized way to communicate approval status using the Eiffel protocol.

 Source change approval is a critical gate in software development workflows, determining when changes are ready for integration.
 By modeling approval as confidence levels, teams can create flexible approval workflows that integrate naturally with existing Eiffel-based CI/CD pipelines.